Wood stain: Absorption

 Applying stains can be very easy or very difficult depending on the type of substrate, type of stain, and the ambient conditions.
 Fresh, "green" lumber accepts stain poorly, while aged wood absorbs stains relatively well.
 Porosity of wood can vary greatly, even within the same piece of wood.
 End grain and bias-cut grain are far more absorbent, thus will accept more pigment and will darken considerably in those areas.
 The hard ring may absorb differently from the soft ring.

 The characteristic medullary rays in oak will absorb much less and remain mostly blonde.
 Woods that have been heavily subjected to paint strippers or washed down with detergents or solvents will have an increased open grain and accept substantially more stain than normal.
 Woods from different species of trees can have huge variations in how well they take stain.
 Different wood species stain differently—the overall colour and shade is a result of a combination of the stain and properties of the wood.
 For example, although medium-to-dark stains tend to look blotchy on maple, they get deeper and more glowing on cherry, with a more consistent colouration.

 Stains that are fast drying will be difficult to apply in hot weather or in direct sunlight.
 Stains that are slow-drying will be difficult to work with in damp and cold conditions due to a greatly lengthened evaporation and curing period.
 New lumber, such as pine, can have waxlike sealants put on at the mill that will prevent proper staining; stripping or sanding the surface may be required.
 White stains composed of metal oxides, namely titanium dioxide and zinc oxide, do not penetrate well and remain on the surface.
 In such cases, wear easily reveals unstained wood.
 They are also fairly opaque.

 Preparation

 Thorough preparation of the wood (usually by sanding) is necessary to obtain equal absorption of the stain and thus an even finish.
 White stain on a bare softwood or oak floor might require a final 'prep' sanding by hand with an orbital/vibrating sander with 80 or 100 grit, whereas certain hardwoods might be orbitally or hand sanded with 220 grit and higher for a darkish organic stain on furniture.
 Though it is not as durable, "garnet" is usually the preferred sandpaper for hand-sanding bare wood; this is due to a sharper and faster cutting grit, and because it does not impart colour from the grit, as aluminium oxide or silicon carbide can do.
-Other methods include "rubbing" with rottenstone etc.
+Other methods include "rubbing" with rottenstone, and other methods.

-In certain cases it is necessary to clean the wood or remove existing stains prior to staining the wood with a commercial stain in order to avoid damaging the wood.
+In certain cases it is necessary to clean the wood or remove existing stains prior to staining the wood with a commercial stain to avoid damaging the wood.
 This can be the case for both unfinished and finished wood.